Collisions of the supercritical Keller-Segel particle system: Some special cases

 \vip

 $\bullet$ $\rho$ is an increasing bijection from $[0,\xi)$ into $[0,\tau)$, because $\rho_\xi=\tau$.

 \vip

-We conclude this subsection with a remark about the quasi notions of $\xX$ and $\uU$, of course in the case where they are related as above.
-See Subsection \ref{ap1} for a short reminder on this notion.
+We conclude this subsection with a remark about the \blue quasi-everywhere \bla notions of $\xX$ and $\uU$, in the case where they are related as above.
+See Subsection~\ref{ap1} for a short reminder on this notion.